Alumni Corner

 Matt Rzodkiewicz ’19

-Matt took over in Fall 2018, after Center Field’s debut season in Spring 2018 under Marco Schaden.
-He is really proud of the work they did in setting a precedent for the journalistic integrity of the outlet, and expanding our reach across multiple mediums and social platforms.
+Matt took over as Editor-in-Chief in Fall 2018, after Center Field’s debut season in Spring 2018 under Marco Schaden.
+He is really proud of the work they did in setting a precedent for the journalistic integrity of the outlet and expanding our reach across multiple mediums and social platforms.
 It truly was a full-time job — one that you get out what you put in, and one that, upon seeing the work of today’s students, continues to pay off.
+Connect with Matt here.

 Meaghan Roche ’19